Patricio P. Pouchulu

 Perspective, East entrance to Residences.
 Copyright © 1986 PPPouchulu.

-The drawings show a quiet but intriguing space, somehow they guess about a closer future in a sort of "post-apocalyptical" way: greenish and bluish glossy concrete and steel surfaces appear in backlight, expressing a desire for an eternal existence.
+The artist's impressions show a quiet but intriguing space, somehow they guess about a closer future in a sort of "post-apocalyptical" way: greenish and bluish glossy concrete and steel surfaces appear in backlight, expressing a desire for an eternal existence.

 Perspective, under the pier, early Winter morning.
 Copyright © 1986 PPPouchulu.